leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter03/02-Applying switch Statements.md

         case 30 -> "Grizzly";
         default -> "Panda";
     };

+As shown in Figure 3.4, case statements can take multiple values, separated by commas.
+Let’s rewrite our printSeason() method from earlier using a switch expression:

+    public static void printSeason(int month) {
+      switch (month) {
+          case 1, 2, 3 -> System.out.print("Winter");
+          case 4, 5, 6 -> System.out.print("Spring");
+          case 7, 8, 9 -> System.out.print("Summer");
+          case 10, 11, 12 -> System.out.print("Fall");
+      }

+}

+Calling printSeason(2) prints the single value Winter.
+This time we don’t have to worry about break statements, since only one branch is executed.

 All of the previous rules around switch data types and case values still apply, although we have some new rules.